 Step 5: Okay… What do I do with all these Bottle Bricks?

 The golden question!
-The two main ways of building with bottle bricks are structurally and non-structurally.
-Structural use means stacking the bottle bricks horizontally with either a concrete or earthen-based mortar in between, very similar how you would stack regular bricks.
+The two main ways of building with this material are structurally and non-structurally.
+Structural use means stacking the bottles horizontally with either a concrete or earthen-based mortar in between, very similar to how you would stack regular bricks.
 Non-structural use would be stacking the bottles vertically between two posts and horizontal supports.
-In this case the bottle bricks are more like in-fill or insulation rather than bricks.
+In this case, the bottle bricks are more like in-fill or insulation rather than bricks.

 Other ideas include — making a birdhouse, a Little Free Library, a planter bed, a recycling bin, a dog house, a tool shed, etc. Your imagination is the limit.
 If you don’t have any building experience, I highly recommend you find a competent builder who can help you design and execute your project.